 Joseba and Joanna are driven by faith and have a unique ability to connect with people on a very natural level.
 They speak English, Basque, Spanish and French.
 During the first year at Olabe they (and their 9 year old daughter Nahia), have been living in a yurt and have welcomed more than 600 people from over 25 different countries around the world!
 Olabe is proving itself to be a magnet for many different people.

 There is no Basque speaking church in Basque Country.
 In fact, most Basque people will not set foot in a church building but they will come to a Basque home and hear about Jesus and discuss the truth in the Bible.

 Olabe is helping people to re-address an imbalance prevalent in our lives and society today – a rapidly increasing dependency on technology, compared with an ever dwindling lack of knowledge and understanding of the natural world and the God who is there.
 We have traded the “God-given” for the “man-made” and the effects are alarming.

 Please consider supporting this very unique and innovative project, and be a part of cultivating a lasting legacy in the Basque Country.

-(“thank you and until we see you” in Basque)
+Eskerrik asko ta ikusi arte. (“thank you and until we see you” in Basque)

-Joseba & Joanna Attard (Olabe )
+Joseba & Joanna Attard (Olabe ) Rick Walker (Joy Ministries)

-GO – We plan to travel to Olabe in Basque Country for ten days in the Spring and Fall of 2018.
-Contact us if you are interested in experiencing Basque culture, work to restore a 400 year old Basque farm house and surf the waves of Bizkaia and Giputzkoa.
-(You are not required to be a surfer, just a willing heart and body to serve.)
-Musu bat (one kiss).
+GO – We plan to travel to Olabe in Basque Country for 14 days in the Fall of 2022.
+Contact us if you are interested in experiencing Basque culture and walk 5 days on the Camino.

 GIVE – Consider making a tax deductible donation below to help the project move forward.